Unboxed-Software/solana-course/content/basic-solana-mobile.md

 ## React to React Native

 React Native takes the React web framework and applies it to mobile applications.
-However, while React and React Native feel very similar, there are differences:
+However, while React and React Native feel very similar, there are differences.
+The best way to understand the differences is to code.
+But, to give you a head start here is a list of some differences to keep in mind:

 - React Native compiles down to native iOS and Android applications while react complies down to a collection of web pages.
 - In React, you program with HTML and CSS, with React Native you use native UI components.
 Instead of `<div>`, `<p>` and `<img>` you'll be using `<View>`, `<Text>` and `<Image>`.
 - Interactions are different, instead of `onClick`, you'll use `onPress` and other gestures.
 - A lot of packages you may be used to in React may not be compatible with React Native.
 Fortunately, there are a React Native counterparts to many popular libraries.
 - Setting up a development environment in React Native is more involved.
 This will require setting up Android Studio to compile to Android and XCode for iOS.
 React Native has a [really good guide](https://reactnative.dev/docs/environment-setup?guide=native) for this.
 - In React Native, you'll use a physical mobile device or an emulator to run your code using a tool called Metro that comes pre-installed.
+How to set this up is also apart of React Native's [really good guide](https://reactnative.dev/docs/environment-setup?guide=native)
 - React Native gives you access to the phone's hardware, so you can use things like the phone's sensors or hard drive.
-- React Native has more config files and build folders.
+- React Native introduces more config files and build folders.
 For example `ios` and `android` contain platform specific information, then then we have config files like `Gemfile` and `metro.config.js`.
 Generally, leave all configurations alone and just worry about writing your code in `App.tsx`.

 This is all to say, if you're used to React, React Native may feel a bit jarring.
 Give it the time to setup the environment and play around.
 It'll feel familiar in no time!

-## Intro to React Native
-### Project Structure
-### Edit/Build/Test
-### How it Differs

 ## Creating a Solana dApp with React Native